Skip to main content

 Coordinating agency: Ngā Taonga Sound & Vision

 Ngā Taonga undertook the preservation, digitisation and description of the iconic six-part television series Tangata Whenua (1974), as well as preserving and compiling the non-broadcast interviews footage.
 This project was delivered in consultation with relevant kaitiaki, whānau, hapū and iwi.
+The six episodes are now available for viewing online at TVNZ On-demand.

 Protecting, nurturing and growing mātauranga toi in rohe